Particular/docs.particular.net/platform/index.md

 ## [ServiceControl](/servicecontrol) - the foundation

 ServiceControl is the monitoring brain in the Particular Service Platform.
-It collects data on every single message flowing through your system (Audit Queue), errors (Error Queue), as well as additional information regarding sagas, endpoints heartbeats and custom checks (Control Queue).
+It collects data on every single message flowing through the system (Audit Queue), errors (Error Queue), as well as additional information regarding sagas, endpoints heartbeats and custom checks (Control Queue).
 The information is then exposed to [ServicePulse](/servicepulse) and [ServiceInsight](/serviceinsight) via an HTTP API and SignalR notifications.

 It is important to understand that the data is still collected even if ServiceControl is down.
 When it starts working again, it will process all the information that was saved in the meantime.

-To enable [ServiceControl](/servicecontrol) to gather this information, you need to configure your solution appropriately:
+To enable [ServiceControl](/servicecontrol) to gather this information, you need to configure the solution appropriately:

  * [enable auditing](/nservicebus/operations/auditing.md) to collect data on individual messages;
  * configure the [error queue](/nservicebus/errors) to store information on messages failures;
- * [install plugins on your endpoints](/servicecontrol/plugins/) to monitor their health and sagas and use custom checks.
+ * [install plugins on the endpoints](/servicecontrol/plugins/) to monitor their health and sagas and use custom checks.

 By default ServiceControl stores information for 30 days, but you can easily [customize this](/servicecontrol/creating-config-file.md).